 In addition to the obvious credit score and income reasons for denial, lenders have gotten pretty creative in finding reasons to deny a co-signer release application.

-Perhaps even more shady is the co-signer release for prepayments.
-Borrowers who paid far more than what was do on their loans are also being denied.
-This is especially common for people who paid several months worth of payments and then never made payments when they got bills reading $0.00 due.
+Perhaps even more shady is the co-signer release denial for making extra payments.
+This issue can be attributed to some clever lending accounting practices.
+The prepayment problem is especially common for people who paid several months worth of payments and then never made payments when they got bills reading $0.00 due.
 The CFPB did note that such a practice may be a violation of Federal Law, so borrowers may have options in that circumstance.

 Many other borrowers also report being denied a co-signer release for no reason in particular.
 If the lender doesn’t give a specific reason for the denial, the borrower has no way to improve their application for a future attempt, nor are the able to complain if it was the result of an unethical or illegal practice.